George Richardson (ice hockey)

-Captain George Taylor Richardson (September 14, 1886 – February 9, 1916) was a Canadian ice hockey player, businessman and soldier.
+George Taylor Richardson (September 14, 1886 – February 9, 1916) was a Canadian ice hockey player, businessman and soldier.
 Richardson played hockey for Queen's University and the 14th Regiment of Kingston, and was considered one of the finest amateurs of his time.
 He is enshrined in the Hockey Hall of Fame, and is the namesake of the George Richardson Memorial Trophy.
 Richardson was part of a prominent business family that owned and operated a grain processing business in Kingston, Ontario.
 He joined the Canadian Expeditionary Force in the First World War, and died in action in Belgium.

 Personal life

 Richardson was born and raised in Kingston, and graduated from Queen's with a bachelor of science degree in 1906.
 He was part of the prominent local Richardson family.
 His grandfather, James Richardson was the founder of James Richardson & Sons.
 His uncle, Henry Westman Richardson, was a businessman and a Canadian senator.
 His sister, Agnes was the benefactor of the Agnes Etherington Art Centre.
 His brother, James Armstrong Richardson Sr. was a businessman, aviator, and chancellor of Queen's University from 1929 to 1939.
 His niece, Agnes Benidickson was the first female chancellor of Queen's University.
 His nephews, James Armstrong Richardson was Manitoba businessman, and Canadian federal cabinet minister; and George Taylor Richardson was a Manitoba businessman, and Order of Manitoba recipient.
 After graduating from university Richardson joined his family's grain-exporting firm.